charity-classification/ukcat/docs/method/machine-learning.md

 # Machine Learning

-To classify charities into ICNPTSO categories, the keyword/regular expression process used for UK-CAT would not work.
-This is because the keywords could indicate multiple ICNPTSO categories for a given charity, and we need to choose just one for each charity.
+To classify charities into ICNP/TSO categories, the keyword/regular expression process used for UK-CAT would not work.
+This is because the keywords could indicate multiple ICNP/TSO categories for a given charity, and we need to choose just one for each charity.

 Instead, a machine learning approach was preferred.
-In this approach a set of training data (the names and activities description for our sample set of charities) is fed into a machine learning model along with the assigned ICNPTSO categories.
+In this approach a set of training data (the names and activities description for our sample set of charities) is fed into a machine learning model along with the assigned ICNP/TSO categories.
 You can then provide the model with a name and activities description for an unknown charity and it will predict the category that best applies (we can hold back part of the training dataset in order to test the accuracy of the model).
 This problem is generally known as text classification.

 The approach to this task involved using various models provided by the [scikit-learn python package](https://scikit-learn.org/stable/).
 We selected eight different models that were suggested as potentially appropriate for performing text classification through machine learning.
 The nature of scikit-learn means it is possible to easily produce a set of pipelines that put the same data through each of the models and compare the results.